 How will the EU address questions of gender equality in the future?

-During the Presidency, Finland will organise a high-level conference on gender equality.
+During the Presidency, Finland organised a high-level conference on gender equality.
 The conference, Europe for Gender Equality?
-Taking Stock – Taking Action, will be held in Helsinki on 30 September–1 October 2019.
-The conference deals with the future priorities and directions of EU gender policies.
+Taking Stock – Taking Action, was hold in Helsinki on 30 September–1 October 2019.
+The conference dealt with the future priorities and directions of EU gender policies.

 - High-Level Conference 'Europe for Gender Equality?
 Taking Stock – Taking Action' (Website for Finland's Precidency)

 The discussions will approach the relationship between gender equality and the economy from different perspectives: reinforcing gender mainstreaming and cross-sectoral collaboration, financing for gender equality, and promoting gender-responsive budgeting.
 Finland will produce the draft Council conclusions on future EU gender policies based on the review of the implementation of the Beijing Platform for Action in the EU (Beijing +25).